np-core/np-phybeast/README.md

 np beastling template --model bdss --out bdss.yaml
 ```

 Prior configuration (`priors`) is split into three sections: model priors (`model`), prior intervals (`intervals`) and clock configurations (`clock`).
+Please see below for sensible specifications of these models for bacterial pathogens.
+It is strongly recommended to run various dimensional slice settings on the reproduction number prior, as these may have relatively large impacts on the posterior distributions of all parameters.
+Slice or interval settings for sampling proportions are also recommended.
+Please note that the `BDSky` models are sensitive to population structure (e.g. phylogenetic divergences) and generally assume a mixed population - unintended and difficult-to-detect effects on posterior estimates across the model parameters can occur when structured populations are included.

-For example the `Birth-Death Skyline Serial` configuration file looks like this, where the sampling proportion prior is fixed at zero from the `Origin` to the first sample in the collection (1991).
+For example, a potential `Birth-Death Skyline Serial` configuration looks like this: the sampling proportion prior is fixed at zero from the `Origin` to the first sample in the collection (1991).
 Interval change times must include the most recent change point (`0`) and must be specified forward in time (most recent change point last):

 ```yaml
 priors: